evandbrown/eb-oscon-2013/get-new-app-versions.md

 	![](img/en/step_github-download-releases.png)

+3. Browse the release notes for each version to get an idea of what's changing between releases

-3. **Optional**: If you're up for it, browse the source for each tag:
+4. **Optional**: If you're up for it, browse the source for each release tag:

 	![](img/en/step_browse-tags.png)